 Tool watches are a type of watch that has additional functions besides just telling the time.
-Although there really is no clear definition of a tool watch, but it’s safe to say that these are types of watches that aside from keeping accurate time, have features that accomplish specific tasks beyond simply keeping accurate time.
+Although there is no clear definition of a tool watch, it’s safe to say that this type of watch has features that accomplish specific tasks beyond simply keeping accurate time.

 Best Tool Watches